WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

-Based on the number of labels we would still be receiving with a confidence higher than 90, and that 0.9 is already our existing minimum standard, **we should retain 0.9 or 90% as our minimum label accuracy value** for inclusion in the catalog.
+Based on the number of labels we would still be receiving with a confidence higher than 90, and that 0.9 is already our existing minimum standard, **we should retain 0.9 or 90% as our minimum label accuracy value** for inclusion in the API.

-This necessarily means that we will not be including a projected 62% of the labels which are available in the Rekognition dataset.
+This necessarily means that we will not be surfacing a projected 62% of the labels which are available in the Rekognition dataset.
 Accuracy, as it directly relates to search relevancy, is more desirable here than completeness.
-We will retain the original Rekognition source data after ingesting the high-accuracy tags, and so if we decide to allow a lower accuracy threshold, we can always re-add the lower confidence values at a later time.
+We will retain all Rekognition tags in the catalog regardless, and so if we decide to allow a lower accuracy threshold, we can always adjust the threshold value and run a new data refresh to surface those tags.

 ## Step-by-step plan